Italy in January

 January is not really the best month to enjoy Italy: days are cold and short, but budget travelers might find the savings on airfare and accommodation attractive.
 In Italy, as in many other areas of the world, January is a month marked by cold weather, but it is also a month when not many tourists travel to the country: this means everything tends to be less expensive than in the other seasons.
 Hotels, airfares and even some local transportation costs are lower in January.
 There are also plenty of discounts and coupons available to be used in January, all of which could help to get a good, budget-oriented Italian holiday.

-One of the advantages of travelling in January is that the hordes of tourists typical of the summer season are gone in most places, and only the locals are left to enjoy the beauties of the country.
+One of the advantages of travelling in January is that the hordes of tourists typical of the summer season are gone, and only locals are left to enjoy the beauties of the country.
 The January visitor may have the luck to truly enjoy a slice of real Italy, in the peace and quiet of the low season.